 Haptic feedback systems in spatial computing work by converting digital signals into physical sensations.
 This is typically achieved through actuators embedded in controllers, gloves, bodysuits, or even directly in the environment.
 When a user interacts with a virtual object or a digital overlay in an augmented reality (AR) scene, the system triggers these actuators to provide an appropriate tactile response.

 The sophistication of haptic feedback can range from simple vibrations (like those in a smartphone or game controller) to complex force feedback systems that can simulate weight, resistance, and detailed surface textures.
-For more on advanced haptic technologies, you might find resources like Ultraleap's research on mid-air haptics insightful.

 Key Types of Haptic Technologies